 A Nightmare on Elm Street Part 2: Freddy’s Revenge

 A lot of Elm Street fans will vehemently protest putting Freddy’s Revenge so high up on this list.
 Frankly, I’ve always thought the first franchise sequel was much better than its reputation in horror circles.
-While it’s certainly true that Freddy’s Revenge has some convoluted logic around its re-introduction of Freddy Krueger, it’s not like 80’s horror films were known for their attention to continuity.
-Freddy’s Revenge is arguably the most tonally consistent sequel in the franchise to Craven’s original film.
+Freddy’s Revenge certainly has some convoluted logic around its re-introduction of Freddy Krueger.
+But it’s not like 80’s horror films were known for their attention to continuity.
+And it’s is arguably the most tonally consistent sequel in the franchise to the original.
 Freddy Krueger is still largely kept in the shadows, maintaining his sinister aura.
 Most importantly, Freddy’s Revenge still wants to scares audiences.
 The opening school bus nightmare is one of the scarier moments from any of the sequels.

 Wes Craven’s New Nightmare

 I’ve previously written about Wes Craven’s New Nightmare on the blog.
 It’s not only one of the better sequels in the Elm Street franchise, but can also be considered one of the better examples of how to re-invent a stale horror property.
 Craven took a big creative risk with his meta-approach to re-imagining Freddy Krueger.
-It wasn’t entirely embraced by audiences when it was initially released, but A New Nightmare has earned its critical re-appraisal.
+Audiences didn’t embrace A New Nightmare when it was initially released.
+However, it’s since earned a critical re-appraisal.
 If nothing else, Craven deserves credit for making Freddy Krueger scary again after several increasingly cartoonish sequels.

 A Nightmare on Elm Street 3: The Dream Warriors